General

 You cannot contribute personal funds from a personal bank account to the plan.
 All contributions must come in the form of a payroll contribution deduction or rollover from another qualified plan.

-Yes, you can contribute to a 401(k) account and an IRA at the same time--although you may not be eligible for tax-advantaged contributions in both accounts at the same time, and there are specific contribution maximums for both.
-Check with your tax advisor on whether or not you are eligible to make a tax-deductible IRA contribution while contributing to a 401(k) plan.
+Yes, you can contribute to a workplace retirement savings account and a personal IRA at the same time—although you may not be eligible for tax-advantaged contributions in both accounts at the same time, and there are specific contribution maximums for both.
+Check with your tax advisor on whether or not you are eligible to make a tax-deductible IRA contribution while contributing to a workplace retirement plan.

 There are two options available to initiate the rollover contribution.
 You can download the rollover contribution form from the employee website to complete or you can ask your current employer to initiate the rollover request on their plan website.
-To learn more about rolling money over, check out Rollover Assets Overview.
+To learn more about rolling money over to Ascensus, check out Rollover Assets Overview.

-Yes, Ascensus accepts wire transfers for Rollover Contributions.
-You are responsible for ensuring the wire provider includes the Ascensus Plan Name, six-digit Plan ID, and your name in the data to ensure the funds match and allow for processing as soon as possible.
+For 401(k) plans: Yes, wire transfers are accepted for rollover contributions.
+You are responsible for ensuring the wire provider includes the Plan Name and six-digit Plan ID in the data to ensure the funds match and allow for processing as soon as possible.

 If your plan offers the Automatic Enrollment feature, you received notification to opt out of the plan to defer the automatic enrollment in the plan.
 If a contribution was deducted from your paycheck, please refer to your employer to review.
 If you wish to suspend deductions, you must complete enrollment to opt out of the plan.